 50 Singapore Cents Coin Design

-The 50 Singapore cents coin front design features the Yellow Allamanda flower and the denomination.
+The 50 Singapore cents coin front design features the Port of Singapore and the denomination within the Singapore Lion symbol.
 The reverse of the coin presents the National Coat of Arms, the issue date, and the country’s name in the four official languages (English, Mandarin Chinese, Tamil, and Malay).
-This coin is part of the 1992 – 2013 series, its rim is plain with inscription: REPUBLIC OF SINGAPORE.
-Its color is silver.
+This coin is part of the 2013 – 2019 series, its rim is micro-scalloped, and its color is silver.

 Do you want to know more about the 50 Singapore Cents Coin?

 In 1967 the introduced Singapore dollar was.
 After all, Singapore established the Board of Currency Commissioners.
 Singapore introduced the first coins in denominations of 1, 5, 10, 20, 50 cents, and 1 dollar.

 In 1985, Singapore also introduced a new series of resized coins.

 Then, in 2013, Singapore introduced a new series of resized coins in denominations of 5, 10, 20, 50 cents, and 1 dollar.
 The Royal Canadian Mint uses the coins struck on a multi-ply plated-steel planchet.
 In addition, they have enhanced features to differentiate them from fakes.

 SGD is the abbreviation for the Singapore dollar, the official currency of the island state of Singapore.
 Hence, the Singapore dollar is knowledge of the “sing” and the symbol S$.